innovation-plantation/simugate/README.md

 Functions of the ALU are subject to change at this point.

 This is still pre-release.
-Before I consider it released, at least the following should be completed:
+Before I consider it released, you should at least be able drag and drop to copy selected items.